garrandall/popular-music-data/tracks/motorcycle-patches-huncho-jack.md

 We on road
-I can't stop no more, on my time I can't go, yeah (Oh no) If I send these flicks to your phone, you can't leak (Nah) Motorcycle patches is earned on the streets (Ahh, ahh) Fuck shit up, we done fuck shit up
+I can't stop no more, on my time I can't go, yeah (Oh no) If I send these flicks to your phone, you can't leak (Nah) Motorcycle patches is earned on the streets (Ah, ah) Fuck shit up, we done fuck shit up
 It got me stuck, it done got me stuck
 Drugs got me stuck, love got me stuck